Every summer as a nation, it seems we hit a point in which it feels like everything is fraying at the edges and we’re in danger of falling apart.

 1. Failure To Tell Your Story

-One of the simplest mistakes many New York Metropolitan Area marketers or sales professionals make happens long before they set out to make a sale: they don’t settle into the clear, *unique* story behind their service or product.
+One of the simplest mistakes many Greater New York City marketers or sales professionals make happens long before they set out to make a sale: they don’t settle into the clear, *unique* story behind their service or product.

 I’m not referring to an “origins” story (though that’s often pertinent), but rather–what’s the MAIN message nobody else is telling?
 Or just as good–what’s the story that sets you apart from your competitors?